-Interrupts are acknowledged when the application software updates the value of TXnCP or RXnCP with a value that matches the internal value kept by the EMAC.
-This mechanism ensures that the application software never misses an EMAC interrupt, since the interrupt and its acknowledgment are tied directly to the actual buffer descriptors processing.
+EMAC interrupts are acknowledged when the application software updates the value of TXnCP or RXnCP with a value that matches the internal value kept by the EMAC.
+This mechanism ensures that the application software never misses an EMAC interrupt because the interrupt acknowledgment is tied directly to the buffer descriptor processing.